 According to Rebecca Greenbaum, who is a professor at Rutgers University’s school of management and labor relations, there is no supporting evidence to the idea that being a “tough boss” leads to improved performance and better results.

-If the treatment you receive on a daily basis at work affects you emotionally, then consider practicing the philosophy of quiet quitting in order to cope until you decide to leave this toxic work environment.
+If the treatment you receive on a daily basis at work affects you emotionally, then consider leaving this toxic work environment.

 Can you sue your boss for yelling at you?